jbx-protocol/juice-docs-v2/docs/user/project/details.md

 **Project Details** are displayed on your [juicebox.money](https://juicebox.money) project page.
 This section includes your project's title, description, logo, important links, and pay button customization.
 These details can be updated over time by the project owner.

+- You can update these details later.
+- You can use emojis in all of these fields.
+- This information is stored on [IPFS](https://ipfs.io/), using [Pinata](https://www.pinata.cloud/).

 ## Options

 |Field|Description|